Top Summer Activities on Martha's Vineyard 2024

 State Beach

-State Beach, stretching between Oak Bluffs and Edgartown, is ideal for families.
-Features include:
+State Beach, stretching between Oak Bluffs and Edgartown, is the family pick.
+You get:

-• Shallow depth, making it safe for children
+• A shallow bottom that's safe for children

 Menemsha Beach